Antimortine/codex-ai/docs/architecture.md

     -   FileService triggers the IndexManager (part of the **RAG Subsystem**) upon saving relevant content (.md files).

-    -   For AI tasks (Query, Generate, Rephrase), AIService loads necessary explicit context (like Plan, Synopsis, previous scenes) using FileService and then delegates the core AI logic to specific processors (QueryProcessor, SceneGenerator, Rephraser) within the **RAG Subsystem**, passing both explicit and retrieved context as needed.
+    -   For AI tasks (Query, Generate, Rephrase, Split), AIService loads necessary explicit context (like Plan, Synopsis, previous scenes) using FileService and then delegates the core AI logic to specific processors (QueryProcessor, SceneGenerator, Rephraser, ChapterSplitter) within the **RAG Subsystem**, passing both explicit and retrieved context as needed.

 5.  **RAG Subsystem:**

     -   IndexManager: Handles LlamaIndex setup, loads/updates/deletes documents in the **Vector DB (ChromaDB)**, generates embeddings via the **Embedding Model (HuggingFace)**, and injects project_id and other metadata.

-    -   QueryProcessor, SceneGenerator, Rephraser: Use components initialized by IndexManager.
-They perform RAG retrieval (querying the **Vector DB** with project_id filters), construct prompts using retrieved context and any explicit context passed from AIService, call the **LLM API (Google Gemini)**, and process the response.
+    -   QueryProcessor, SceneGenerator, Rephraser, ChapterSplitter: Use components initialized by IndexManager.
+They perform RAG retrieval (querying the **Vector DB** with project_id filters), construct prompts using retrieved context and any explicit context passed from AIService, call the **LLM API (Google Gemini)** (directly or via an Agent for ChapterSplitter), and process the response.

 6. Responses flow back through the layers to the user.